-The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Sea Point City Improvement District NPC annual financial statements for the year ended 30 June 2022", which includes the Directors' Report as required by the Companies Act of South Africa and the detailed income statement as set out on page 18.
+The directors is responsible for the other information.
+The other information comprises the information included in the document titled "Sea Point City Improvement District NPC annual financial statements for the year ended June 30, 2024", which includes the Directors' Report as required by the Companies Act of South Africa and the supplementary information as set out on page 18.
 The other information does not include the annual financial statements and our auditor's report thereon.